Is burping a newborn after breastfeeding necessary? Discover whether you still need to burp your breastfed baby—the answer might surprise you.

 You see, even if burping a newborn after breastfeeding doesn’t always result in a perfect burp, giving your baby even a few minutes to try can still help.

-Unless you’re like my mom, who could spend just about all day patting my baby, singing “Burp, burp, burp!” all the while.
+Unless you’re like my mom, who could spend just about all day patting the baby, singing “Burp, burp, burp!” all the while.

 Get more tips: